Consistent Selection of the Number of Groups in Panel Models via Cross-Validation: Introduction

 \section{Introduction}

-Panel data modelling is one of the most important fields in econometrics, which characterizes information from both time and cross-sectional dimension.
-A critical problem in panel data modelling is to quantify the individual heterogeneity.
-In this regard, recently, latent group structure is widely specified and receives enormous attention \citep{lin2012estimation,sarafidis2015partially,bonhomme2015grouped,su2016identifying,su2018identifying,su2019sieve,liu2020identification}.
-The key assumption in the group panel data modelling is that the individuals within the same group share the same set of model coefficients.
-Researches have shown that the latent group structure can capture flexible unobserved heterogeneity of panel data while remaining parsimonious model form and desirable statistical efficiency.
+Panel data modeling is an important research area in statistics and econometrics \citep{arellano2003panel, ke2015homogeneity,ke2016structure,ando2017clustering, hsiao2022analysis}, as it captures information from both temporal and cross-sectional dimensions.
+A critical problem in panel data modeling is to characterize the individual heterogeneity resulting from distinct backgrounds and individual characteristics \citep{bai2014theory,ke2015homogeneity,li2016panel,fan2018heterogeneity,hong2023profile}.
+In this regard, latent group structures have recently received considerable attention~\citep{ke2015homogeneity,su2019sieve,gu2019panel,zhu2023simultaneous,mehrabani2023estimation}.
+The key assumption in group panel data modeling is that the individuals within the same group share the same set of model coefficients \citep{ke2015homogeneity,su2016identifying,fang2023group}.
+With this specification, research has shown that the latent group structure can capture flexible unobserved heterogeneity of panel data while retaining a parsimonious model form and desirable statistical efficiency.

-Despite the usefulness of group panel data models, the practical performances rely largely on the specification of group number.
+While group panel data models have proved to be useful, their practical performance is significantly contingent on the specification of the group number.
 If the group number is under-specified, one will end up with an underfitted model with inferior performance.
-On the other hand, if the group number is over-specified, one will end up with an overfitted model with suboptimal estimation efficiency.
+On the other hand, over-specification of the group number may result in an overfitted model with suboptimal estimation efficiency.
 Consequently, a critical problem for the group panel data models is how to determine the number of groups.